galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 - Any interpreted language in Conda can be used, as long as it will take a command line script path or read from STDIN.
 - Trivial samples using Lisp and Prolog are included in the demonstration history.
-- They show how easy it is to use either of these as scripting languages in Galaxy for long running applications.
+- They may be old, but they show how it is easy to use any Conda scripting language package in Galaxy for long running applications.
 - The Prolog tool has an inbuilt script.
-- Substitute the sample script for real code and add inputs, user-configurable parameters and outputs to produce a tool wrapping a Prolog script if you ever need one in Galaxy.
+Substitute the sample script for real code and add inputs, user-configurable parameters and outputs to produce a tool wrapping a Prolog script if you ever need one in Galaxy.
-- The Lisp tool will try to execute the selected input text file, hoping it contains a Lisp program.
-- This is a terrible idea for a public server and is shown only as a skeletal example of what is possible, not what is sensible.
+- The Lisp tool will try to execute the selected input text file, hoping it contains a Lisp program like the `hello world` example supplied.
+This is a terrible idea for a public server and is shown only as a skeletal example of what is possible, not what is sensible.

 > ### {% icon details %} `Prolog` and `Lisp` demonstration tools
 > >```xml